shamvoke/shamvoke/src/_posts/2026-05-10-a-sham-guide-to-arch-linux.md

 Archinstall will start downloading the packages for installation.

-After installation is complete, it will prompt you whether you want to chroot, choose `no`
+After installation is complete, you will be prompted whether you want to chroot, choose `no`

 Now you can click `reboot` to boot to your new system!